 As I mentioned earlier, you had to go to Britain to get Dr Marten’s – in France, they only started selling DM’s around 1983 or 1984.
 Farid from Les Halles was known to put his foot next to yours to see if you had the same size.
 If you did, he kindly asked you to hand over your DM’s…

-The first DM’s I saw were on the feet of my Swiss school friend.
+The first DM’s I saw were the ones my Swiss school mate was wearing.
 They were oxblood 8-eye boots.
 In addition to my black 10-eye Air Wair, I later got a pair of oxblood 8-eye DM’s with steel toe caps – we called them ‘clown boots’.
-Moreover, I had 3-eye Dr Marten’s shoes in different colours, which is a style I’ve continued wearing to this day.
+Moreover, I had 3-eye Dr Marten’s shoes in different colours, which is a style I’m still wearing to this day.

 The MA-1 bomber jacket was big because you could find it in any army surplus store.
 Levi’s jeans and Levi’s trucker jackets were also easy to find, so the ‘double denim’ combo was quite common.
 Harringtons were few and far between outside the UK, so you didn’t see them being worn often.
 We wore Crombie style coats, too.
-Not real Crombies, of course – old black or blue coats, more like.
+Not real Crombies, of course – just old black or blue coats.
 In my case, my dad’s old coat.

-Tennis shirts were popular, although few of them were Fred Perrys, which weren’t too easy to locate.
+Tennis shirts were popular, although few of them were Fred Perrys, which weren’t easy to track down.
 We just wore any make we could find.
-Naturally, Fred Perry was the most desired brand, and the ones that we found in a few Paris shops were plain without tipping.
+Naturally, Fred Perry was the most desired brand, and the few we found in selected Paris shops were plain without tipping.
 Some lads bought Perrys with tipping in England – but personally, I always preferred them plain.
 The first Fred Perry I got in 1980 was a plain red one with three buttons.

 Over the years, I gradually tried to look smarter.
-I started wearing Sta Prest trousers, which you could find easily in France.
+I started wearing Sta Prest trousers, which were easy to find in France.
 By the end – circa 1982-83 – I had a pair of Dexter longwing brogues from the US, which were very sturdy and not too expensive.

 Was there any clothing item or quirk that was unique to Paris skinheads?

 Not in the beginning.
 Once again, I can only talk about my own memories, which may not be the ultimate truth, but I can’t remember there being any football in the early years.
 In 1982-83, things began to change, which is part of why I stopped being a skinhead.
 For one, it got political – you had to be either extreme left or extreme right, there was no middle ground.
-That’s also when skinheads started getting involved in football hooliganism, mainly as supporters of the Paris Saint-Germain Football Club.
-Many of these guys were associated with the far right.
+That’s also when skinheads started getting involved in football hooliganism, mainly as supporters of Paris Saint-Germain FC.
+Many of those guys were linked with the far right.

 Were they organised, or did they just adopt a ‘far right image’?

 In the beginning, they weren’t really organised.
 Later, they got involved with the Front National and such.
 There were many dramatic stories, including murder.
 Have you heard about the movie that was released last year, Un français?
 It was a kind of pastiche, mixing up events that really happened across France, albeit not to the same bunch of people.
-For instance, the incident outside a nightclub where a punk shoots the bonehead is inspired by what happened to Sniff, the vocalist of Evil Skins – but the character in the movie differs a bit.
+For instance, the incident outside a nightclub where a punk shoots a bonehead is inspired by what happened to Sniff, the vocalist of Evil Skins – but the character in the movie is a bit different.
 I was quite surprised by the film.
-It’s much better than I expected and gives quite a vivid image and atmosphere of those years.
+It’s much better than I expected and gives a rather vivid image and atmosphere of those years.

-I’d say it begins around 1982-83 and ends in 2014.
+I’d say the story of the movie begins about 1982-83 and ends in 2014.
 You can see early fights between boneheads and redskins.
 In the beginning, the redskins simply turned their MA-1 jackets inside out to recognize their own in pitched battles.
 Then the boneheads gradually adopted a more paramilitary style.
-Around 1984, they wore MA-1 copies in camouflage patterns, and later they all wore black MA-1 jackets.
+About 1984, they wore MA-1 copies in camouflage patterns, and later they all wore black MA-1 jackets.

-These battles between redskins and boneheads started around 1983, I think.
+I believe these battles between redskins and boneheads started around 1983.
 It was the time when I moved on because things got too political for me.

-Did the original Paris skins become political, or was a new generation emerging?
+Did the original Paris skins become political, or did a new generation emerge?

 The second crew was probably the Saint Michel mob.
-These guys hung out at a McDonald’s in Boulevard Saint Michel and weren’t political – although that, too, began to change around 1982-83.
-All skinheads regularly met outside New Rose, a famous punk record shop in Saint Michel – including the Saint Michel and Les Halles crews, who knew each other.
-It was an open scene in the beginning – people moved around a lot.
-Later, other crews started to emerge – for instance, there was a mob in Bonsergent and then another one in Tolbiac.
+Those guys were hanging out at a McDonald’s in Boulevard Saint Michel and were apolitical – although that too started to change around 1982-83.
+All skinheads – including the Saint Michel and Les Halles crews, who knew each other – regularly met outside New Rose, a famous punk record shop in Saint Michel.
+In the beginning, it was an open scene where people moved around a lot.
+Later on, other crews started to emerge – for instance, there was a mob in Bonsergent and then another one in Tolbiac.

 But you know what?
-Your perspective depended very much on the area where you hung out.
+Your perspective depended very much on the area where you were hanging out.
 In my case, it was the city centre.
 That’s why I mainly remember the guys from Les Halles and Saint Michel and don’t know much about the others.

 Yes, I think the mob existed before the band.
 I heard about it around 1982 for the first time, though it may have existed earlier.
 I didn’t know them personally, but I think they were pre-boneheads.
 At the time, the so-called nationalist skins were far right.
-Don’t forget that French history during World War 2 is complicated, and that the Front National, a ‘nationalist’ political group, had strong links with ex-collaborationists.
+Don’t forget that French history during World War II is complicated, and that the Front National – a ‘nationalist’ political group – had strong links to ex-collaborationists.

 What happened to the original Les Halles Crew?

-Well, they started dabbling in heroin very early on.
+Well, they started dabbling in heroin early on.
 Once again, they were ex-punks – and at the time, it was extremely easy to find heroin in Paris.
-It was everywhere, as were drug addicts: punks, hippies, straights, and even skinheads.
-Initially, the boys from Les Halles did a lot of speed, which was big then.
-Then they gradually got hooked on heroin – only a few of them in the early 1980s, but many by the mid-1980s.
+It was everywhere, as were drug addicts: punks, hippies, straights, even skinheads.
+Initially, the boys from Les Halles were doing loads of speed, which was big then.
+Then they got gradually hooked on heroin – only a few of them in the early 80s, but many by the mid-80s.
 Some died either from a heroin overdose or from AIDS.

-It’s probably worth mentioning at this point that Sid Vicious was a big idol for some French skinheads – mainly because he was very violent and died young.
+It’s probably worth mentioning at this point that Sid Vicious was a big idol to some French skinheads, mainly because he was violent and died young.
 Even skinheads who didn’t like punks still liked Sid Vicious.
-I remember wearing a Sid Vicious badge myself when I was a skinhead.
+I remember wearing a Sid Vicious badge myself when I was a skin.